colin-campbell/firestudio-catalina/README.md

 ### Instructions
 * Download and extract the latest [release](https://github.com/colin-campbell/firestudio-catalina/releases)
+* OR download the DMG file that contains a clicklable "app" version of the script
 * Run the script in a terminal with: `sh presonus_catalina.sh` you will be prompted for your password.
+* OR open the DMG file and double-click the "Firestudio Catalina" app
 * Reboot when finished.

 To uninstall, run the PreSonus uninstaller from the **new** dmg: